I Fight for Reform

 Limiting Government: I'll work for government that recommits itself to pursuing freedoms and doesn't set limits on what individual can accomplish and doesn't punish achievers.
 I'll work to cut the red tape removing barriers and regulations - not a government obsessed with increasing regulations.
 State agencies work for us; we don't serve them.

-Fixing Public Education: I support public education, but as a taxpayer I also want a better return on my investment of tax dollars.
-Money is not the real problem; on average SC spends $11,700 a year per student.
+Improving Public Education: I support public education, but as a taxpayer I also want a better return on my investment of tax dollars.
+Money is not the real problem; on average SC spends $12,500 a year per student.
 Regrettably, our public schools statewide under-perform national averages and graduation rates are dismal.
 Time and again educators initiate reform, but little is achieved.
-As in business, public educators need motivation to change.
 I support freedom of choice - the expansion and empowerment of Charter Schools and tax credits to help families find the education that best suits their personal needs.
 Competition is healthy and will be a motivator for public education to truly reform and improve.

-Sunset Review: State programs seem to go on in perpetuity.
+Sunset Review: Government programs seem to go on in perpetuity.
 I favor legislation that creates a Commission to conduct sunset reviews of state programs to determine whether these programs have outlived their usefulness.

-I believe we can work together and fix what's wrong, spend wisely and show that state government has the same resolve as do most South Carolinian's - to work hard and do the right thing.
+My objective is to work with others to fix what's wrong, spend wisely and show that state government has the same resolve as do most South Carolinian's - to work hard and do the right thing.

 I believe voters sent me to the State House to help lead the fight for reform - and that's what I'm doing.